 § 1 Scope of application

-- These GTC apply to the creation of web projects in accordance with the contract concluded between Bitter Digital Solutions UG (haftungsbeschränkt), Kaulardstr 57, 50354 Hürth, Germany (hereinafter also referred to as "the Contractor") and the customer.
+- These GTC apply to the creation of web projects in accordance with the contract concluded between Bitter Digital Solutions GmbH (haftungsbeschränkt), Kaulardstr 57, 50354 Hürth, Germany (hereinafter also referred to as "the Contractor") and the customer.

 - These GTC apply exclusively; conflicting or deviating terms and conditions of the customer shall not be recognised unless their validity has been expressly agreed to in writing.
 These GTC shall also apply if the contractor carries out the creation of the project without reservation in the knowledge that the customer's terms and conditions conflict with or deviate from these GTC.